FelipeOG1/WebSocket_App/README.md

+# WebSocket Server Implementation in Node.js

 This repository contains a **WebSocket server** implemented from scratch using **Node.js**.
 The server follows the **RFC 6455** protocol and provides functionalities such as message handling, echo responses, and proper connection closure.
+It also includes an **interactive HTML interface** to test WebSocket features.

 ---